videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

 ```

-**`Step 3:`** Now, when the browser supports the PiP mode, we will create a `Canvas` element and a `Video` element.
-And create a Stream from the Canvas and play it in the video element.
-We will request the PiP mode on the video element when the metadata has been loaded.
+**`Step 3:`** Now, if the browser supports PiP mode, create a `Canvas` element and a `Video` element.
+Generate a Stream from the Canvas and play it in the video element.
+Request PiP mode for the video element once the metadata has been loaded.

 ```js
 const togglePipMode = async () => {